Los Angeles Wage & Hour Violations Lawyers

 If your employer has committed wage and hour violations, contact the Los Angeles wage & hour attorneys at Broslavsky & Weinman, LLP for help in obtaining compensation and justice.
 To schedule a free consultation and find out more about your rights and potential claims, call us at (310) 575-2550 or email us for a quick response.

-With office locations in Los Angeles and San Bernardino, our wage & hour lawyers provide legal service and representation to clients throughout California.
+With office locations in Los Angeles and San Bernardino, our wage & hour lawyers provide legal services and representation to clients throughout California.

 Frequently Asked Questions for our Los Angeles Wage & Hour Violations Lawyer